Tidal capture and repeating partial tidal disruption events of giant stars: Result

 \subsection{Orbital energy variation}

-The specific energy is derived from the position and velocity of the sink particle that represents the core, which is consistent with that obtained from the remnant gas (See discussions in appendix \ref{sec: energy in two ways}).
-Fig. \ref{fig: epsilon_vs_time} shows the evolution of the specific orbital energy of the remnant core under different $\beta$ for profile RG2.
+The specific energy was derived from the position and velocity of the sink particle that represents the core, which is consistent with that obtained from the remnant gas (see the discussion in Appendix \ref{sec: energy in two ways}).
+Figure \ref{fig: epsilon_vs_time} shows the evolution of the specific orbital energy of the remnant core under different $\beta$ for profile RG2.
 The orbital energy changes abruptly as the star passes through periastron, especially when $\beta\gtrsim 1$.
 After disruption, the energy exhibits damped oscillations and a secular drift, indicating that the stripped material continues to interact with the remnant core.

-To compare final orbital energy with different $\beta$, we adopt the specific orbital energy averaged over the last $10\,t_{\mathrm{dyn}}$, as illustrated in Fig. \ref{fig: epsilon_vs_beta}.
+To compare the final orbital energies with different $\beta$, we adopted the specific orbital energy averaged over the last $10\,t_{\mathrm{dyn}}$, as illustrated in Fig. \ref{fig: epsilon_vs_beta}.
 For $\beta\lesssim 0.8$, the remnant core becomes more tightly bound as $\beta$ decreases, whereas it becomes unbound as $\beta$ increases.
 This characteristic is similar with the previous simulations for the coreless star \citep{2013ApJ...771L..28M,2023MNRAS.520L..38C,2024ApJ...977...80C}.

-However, unlike the results for coreless star where the remnant material becomes more unbound with increasing $\beta$ until it is fully disrupted, the energy change of the remnant core of a giant star shows a reversal evolution around $\beta\sim 0.8$.
-Beyond this threshold, the orbital energy decreases with increasing $\beta$, entering the negative regime and indicating that the core remains bound to the SMBH.
+However, unlike the results for a coreless star where the remnant material becomes more unbound with increasing $\beta$ until it is fully disrupted, the energy change of the remnant core of a giant star shows a reversal evolution around $\beta\sim 0.8$.
+Beyond this threshold, the orbital energy decreases with increasing $\beta$, entering the negative regime; this indicates that the core remains bound to the SMBH.
 Moreover, the magnitude of the energy change is significantly larger for $\beta \gtrsim 1$ than for $\beta \lesssim 1$.